wp-plugins/zedity/readme.txt

 License: GPLv3
 License URI: http://zedity.com/license/freewp

-A revolutionary editor to create content very easily and quickly, with unprecedented possibilities and professional results for anyone!
+A revolutionary editor to create content very easily and quickly, with unprecedented possibilities and professional results, finally for anyone!

 == Description ==
 Zedity is an innovative editor to create posts and pages very easily and quickly, with absolutely no technical skills required.
 It gives you total flexibility and unprecedented possibilities to create any desired design, as naturally as if you're sketching it out on a piece of paper!
 Watch the video...